brendaschussler/Tbo_lib/README.md

 ## 3. Check the files:

-Ensure that the files tbo_lib.h and tbolib.c are present in the directory.
+Ensure that the files tbo_lib.h and tbo_lib.c are present in the directory.
 These are the main files of the library.

 ## 4. Integrate the library into your project: